On this page

 - Trip and fall hazards due to clutter from boxes, furniture, trolleys, etc.

 - Manual Materials Handling (MMH) issues such as lifting, shifting, pushing, pulling, packing, unpacking, etc.

 - Use of cleaning products.

-- Work-station set up - new arrangement of furniture or in a different space will need an ergonomic evaluation to ensure fit to worker, no glare from lights or windows, etc.
+- Work-station set up - a new furniture arrangement in a different space will need an ergonomic evaluation to ensure fit to the worker, no glare from lights or windows, etc.

-When packing, be sure to keep the hallways clear from clutter.
-Boxes and containers can be placed in a common area if there is not enough room in the work space to pack and store them.
+When packing, be sure to keep the hallways clear of clutter.
+Boxes and containers can be placed in a common area if there is not enough room in the workspace to pack and store them.

 Be sure you have the appropriate moving supplies on hand.
-These include:
+These items include: